 Mullaloo Beach also has an access mat that enables access from the sand to the water’s edge.
 This mat allows anyone with difficulty navigating sand to reach the water.
 The matting is available from October through to April each year depending on weather conditions.

-Mullaloo Beach has a Sandcruiser beach wheelchair to access the beach for children and adults with disability.
+Mullaloo Beach has an All-Terrain beach wheelchair to access the beach for children and adults with disability.
 The chair provides access to the beach and is easily pushed over the sand and into the water.
 The wheelchair is free to use but requires booking through the City of Joondalup, Community Development Department.
+Additionally, thanks to the City of Joondalup for building a storage unit using the Master Locksmiths Access Key (MLAK) as an innovative system that enables people with disabilities to gain 24/7 access to a network of public facilities.
 Call 9400 4226 for more information.